arya-io/DBMSNotes/1_RDBMS_SQL.md

 |  7902 | FORD  | ANALYST   | 7566 | 1981-03-06 | 3000 | NULL |     20 |
 +-------+-------+-----------+------+------------+------+------+--------+
 ```

-**CONVERT ALL DERIVED TABLE CODES INTO COMMON TABLE EXPRESSION (CTE)**
-**CAN BE DONE WITH ASSIGNMENTS BY CONVERTING THEM INTO DERIVED TABLES AND CTEs.**

 ## Procedure

-- In SQL Databases, Procedure is an object which provides "programmability".
+- In SQL Databases, a **Procedure** is an object that provides *programmability*.
-- Procedure will have a code which will be extension of SQL code.
+- A Procedure contains code that extends the capabilities of SQL.

-### Reasons of making Procedure
+### ✅ Reasons for Creating Procedures

-1. To handle complex Data Integrity Rules while performing DML.
+1. To handle complex **Data Integrity Rules** during DML operations.
-2. **To handle Run time errors or aka exceptions.** -- MOST IMPORTANT
+2. **To handle run-time errors or exceptions.** *(Most Important)*
-3. To get customized outputs of select statements.
+3. To produce **customized outputs** from `SELECT` statements.

-The programming objects are:
+---

+### 🔧 Programming Objects in SQL

 1. Procedures
 2. User Defined Functions
 3. Triggers
 4. Cursors
 5. Exception Handling
 6. Packages
 7. File Handling
 8. User Defined Data Types
 9. Collections
-10. Object Oriented Features in RDBMS (ORDBMS)
+10. Object-Oriented Features in RDBMS (ORDBMS)

+---

-Every Database does not support all the above features.
+> ⚠️ **Note:** Not every database supports all of the above features.
-Among all the Databases, Oracle is the Best.
-It is equivalent to Java Programming Language.
+> 🥇 Among all the databases, **Oracle** is considered the best — it is often seen as equivalent to the **Java programming language** in terms of capabilities.

-Syntax of Procedures:
+## 🔧 Syntax of Procedures in SQL

-Delimiter is used to separate multiple SQL statements.
+To define a **Stored Procedure**, we use `DELIMITER` to separate multiple SQL statements, since the default `;` could interfere with internal procedure logic.

+### ✅ Example:

 ```sql
 DELIMITER $$

 CREATE PROCEDURE p1()